What is community detox?

 A key worker works with people who would benefit from support in managing life issues, including changes to substance use (prescription drugs, illegal drugs and alcohol).
 They can be employed in specialist projects or in mainstream health services.

 What is involved in a Community Detox?

-- Initial clinical assessment by a doctor to ensure the person is suitable for community based detoxification
+- A clinical assessment by a doctor to ensure the person is suitable for community based detoxification.

 - Regular meetings with the doctor, to ensure the detox is suitable and working.

-If you, or someone you know, is interested in community detox, contact your local service or the community detoxification national representative for further details.
+If you, or someone you know, is interested in community detox, contact the community detoxification national representative for further details.